matiast02/cam-scan/QUICKSTART.md

--t, --timeout         Scan timeout in seconds (default: 1) -a, --auth-timeout    Auth timeout in seconds (default: 3) -w, --workers         Number of threads (default: 20)
+-t, --timeout         Scan timeout in seconds (default: 1) -a, --auth-timeout    Auth timeout in seconds (default: 3) -w, --workers         Number of threads (default: 20) --userlist            Text file with usernames (one per line) --passlist            Text file with passwords (one per line)
 ```

 ## Presets